krazydanny/fao/README.md

 Work In Progress...

-A machine-learning model writen in Python for searching correlations between Ambiental Issues and the Meat Indistry
+A machine-learning model written in Python for searching correlations between Ambiental Issues and the Meat Indistry